jmont-dev/ollama-hpp/README.md

 std::cout << ollama::generate("llama3.1:8b", "Why is the sky blue?", options) << std::endl;
 ```

-Keep in mind that increasing context length will increase the model size in VRAM when loading to a GPU.
+Keep in mind that increasing context length will increase the model size in memory when loading to a GPU.
 You should ensure your hardware has sufficient memory to hold the larger model when configuring for long-context tasks.

 ## Single-header vs Separate Headers
 For convenience, ollama-hpp includes a single-header version of the library in `singleheader/ollama.hpp` which bundles the core ollama.hpp code with single-header versions of nlohmann json, httplib, and base64.h.
 Each of these libraries is available under the MIT license and their respective licenses are included.